-Moving toward (not away) from what you fear, worry about, or avoid — this is the cornerstone of Cognitive Behavior Therapy (CBT) treatment for panic (and panic with agoraphobia or avoidance), social anxiety, worries, and post-traumatic stress disorder (PTSD).
-This well proven, highly effective treatment feels like the opposite of what almost everyone is inclined to do, which is why people are often wrong when following their gut instincts about how to end anxiety.
+Moving toward (not away) from what you fear, worry about, or avoid — this is the cornerstone of Cognitive Behavioral Therapy (CBT) treatment for panic (and panic with agoraphobia or avoidance), social anxiety, worries, and post-traumatic stress disorder (PTSD).
+This well-proven, highly effective treatment feels like the opposite of what almost everyone is inclined to do, which is why people are often wrong when following their gut instincts about how to end anxiety.

 The science says that recovery from panic, social anxiety, worry, and PTSD requires moving toward the fear, which should occur following a thorough diagnostic process and be based on a well-crafted treatment plan.
 It’s important to have a rationale, a hierarchy of anxiety triggers, and actions to follow.
 It’s also important to work with an expert you trust.

 Collaborating with our clients and developing specific plans for exposure, we use in-office, in vivo (real-life settings), imaginal, and prolonged exposure techniques to address the anxiety disorders listed here.
 CBT universally expects effort from participants, which is why practice must extend beyond what occurs with a treatment provider.
 Effort outside of sessions is essential to recovery.

 Facing fears, moving toward worries, and allowing fear-based thoughts while focusing on actions that are in keeping with treatment goals are all included in treatment.
 This self-paced, effortful, and effective treatment will reduce, and possibly eliminate, anxiety symptoms.

 Cognitive Behavior Therapy (including in vivo, imaginal, and prolonged exposure techniques), Individual and group therapy, Mindfulness-based approaches, Parent and family training.